 We also unexpectently found kidney stones at 75-mm depth that were over 2-mm in diameter.
 So we assume that the larger stone subtends more acoustic lines and also moved several microns.
 We have found in phantoms MCs down to 45-microns so the high signal to noise seems to compensate for size.

-Microcalcifications (MCs), detected by mammography breast screening, are responsible for finding 90% of the cases of Ductal Carcinoma In Situ (DCIS), which is an early form of cancer.
-Further, the description of the morphology and distribution of the microcalcifications as defined in the BI-RADS Atlas* and indicates the risk of malignancy.
+Microcalcifications (MCs), detected by mammography breast screening, are responsible for finding 90% of Ductal Carcinoma In Situ (DCIS) cases, which is an early form of cancer.
+Further, the description of the morphology and distribution of the microcalcifications as defined in the BI-RADS Atlas* indicates the risk of malignancy.